Guthlac of Crowland: Legacy

 The cult of Guthlac continued amongst a monastic community at Crowland, with the eventual foundation of Crowland Abbey as a Benedictine establishment in 971.
 A series of fires at the abbey mean that few records survive from before the 12th century.
 It is known that in 1136 the remains of Guthlac were moved once more, and that finally in 1196 his shrine was placed above the main altar.

-The Yorkshire village of Golcar on the outskirts of Huddersfield is named after St Guthlac, who preached in the area during the 8th century.
+The Yorkshire village of Golcar on the outskirts of Huddersfield is named after Guthlac, who preached in the area during the 8th century.
 The name of the village is recorded in the Domesday Book of 1086 as Goullakarres.
-Scholar of early modern British history, Paul Cavill discusses in a 2015 essay the origins of the name Guthlac and whether his hagiographer Felix intended to convey that the saint was named after his tribe and land, or if, instead, these were named in honour of Guthlac.
+Scholar of early modern British history Paul Cavill discusses in a 2015 essay the origins of the name Guthlac and whether his hagiographer Felix intended to convey that Guthlac was named after his tribe and land, or if, instead, these were named in honour of Guthlac.

-It has been proposed that Shakespeare drew on a lost play based on St Guthlac when writing his play The Tempest.
+It has been proposed that Shakespeare drew on a lost play based on Guthlac when writing his play The Tempest.